GWC-DCMB/ClubCurriculum/contributing.md

     git merge branch-name master
     ```
     In the merge commit message, be sure to reference any issues that the pull request resolves (e.g. `Resolves #10`) so the issue is closed automatically.

+    If no more work will be done on that branch, you can delete it on Github to reduce clutter.